-Recently, the National Baseball Hall of Fame and Museum’s Golden Era Committee failed to select anyone to the Hall, with Dick Allen and Tony Oliva coming tantalizingly close, much to my chagrin, especially for Tony O., who was my favorite American League player not o the Yankees , when I was growing up.
+Recently, the National Baseball Hall of Fame and Museum’s Golden Era Committee failed to select anyone to the Hall, with Dick Allen and Tony Oliva coming tantalizingly close, much to my chagrin, especially for Tony O., who was my favorite American League player not on the Yankees when I was growing up.

 Once again, time for me to think about the players, who will be voted on by the baseball writers, the results of which will be announced on January 6.
 “To be enshrined, players must be named on at least 75% of the Committee members’ ballots.”

 Here are the players on the ballot.
-Last year, three players were inducted – Tom Glavine, and Grefg Maddux, pitchers for the Atlanta Braves, and Frank Thomas, first baseman for the Chicago White Sox.
+Last year, three players were inducted – Tom Glavine, and Greg Maddux, pitchers for the Atlanta Braves, and Frank Thomas, first baseman for the Chicago White Sox.
 Still, there are lots of quality picks available.
 The sportswriters who vote can select up to 10 players, though, clearly, most do not.

-These are my picks, if I had a ballot:
+These are my picks if I had a ballot:

 1. Lee Smith, who had more saves than anyone when he retired in an era when relievers often pitched more than one inning.
 13th year on the ballot.
 He got 29.9% of the vote last year, much worse than the year before.
 I’ve supported his selection for years.